Click on any thumbnail to view an enlarged

 April 10, 1944.
 The translator is Mori Juzo and

 publisher is Nisshin Shoin.
-Limited to 3,000 copies.
+The book was limited to 3,000 copies.

 This book was originally published in 1681 (Edo Period).